PAFR2003/LesserSpaceNations/README.md

 >* Speaks Chinese, Tamil, English and Malay (please note that people of Singapore are required to learn 3 or more languages)
 >* He has Indian and Chinese descent
 >* Was a model policeman in his NSMen days

+ Farewell message:

+*"Today, I announce my departure to planet Earth as my headquarters is burned down by secret societies of this city-state."

+*- Henry Malayaman's secret voice call no. 23, 2299*

+## Myco Farms Ireland